-One of the communities which have been less well understood in the pattern and means of trafficking abuse, has been the various West African communities amongst whom trafficking networks have been profiting from supplying young women into the 'informal market spaces' of sexual exploitation frequently linked with operations in Italy, Spain and the Netherlands, and in domestic servitude.
-Detailed analysis of how these networks operate is not the subject of this report whose emphasis is more focussed on how the reality of the abuse, and its mitigation and transformation might be enabled through the participation of the churches who are part and parcel of the reality of so many 'black lives' experience here in the UK.
-For those seeking a deeper understanding of the methods and the continued spread of West African trafficking networks the following reports will be of interest.3 With the emergence of the National Referral Mechanism the increasing identification of West African females within the trafficked numbers, either as victims of domestic servitude or as sexually exploited has been a cause for concern from the Independent Anti-Slavery Commissioner's Office, alongside a number of advocacy agencies, including AFRUCA whose founder Debbie Ariyo has for over a decade been signalling the presence of substantial numbers of black female lives, both children and adults being caught in the human trafficking nexus.
+Communities which have been less well understood in the pattern and means of trafficking abuse include various West African communities amongst whom trafficking networks have been profiting from supplying young women into the 'informal market spaces' of sexual exploitation frequently linked with operations in Italy, Spain and the Netherlands and into domestic servitude.
+Detailed analysis of how these networks operate is not the subject of this report whose emphasis is more focused on how the reality of the abuse and its mitigation and transformation might be enabled through the participation of the churches who are part and parcel of the reality of so many black lives' experience here in the UK.
+For those seeking a deeper understanding of the methods and the continued spread of West African trafficking networks, the following reports will be of interest.3 With the emergence of the National Referral Mechanism, the increasing identification of West African females within the trafficked numbers, as victims of either domestic servitude or sexual exploitation, has been a cause for concern from the Independent Anti-Slavery Commissioner's Office, alongside a number of advocacy agencies, including AFRUCA whose founder Debbie Ariyo has for over a decade been signalling the presence of substantial numbers of black female lives, both children and adults, caught in the human trafficking nexus.

-2 Patricia (not given name) brought over for domestic servitude and sexual exploitation.
-2003 (Yarl's Wood detained parishioner)
+2 Patricia (not her real name) was brought over for domestic servitude and sexual exploitation.
+In 2003 she was detained Yarl's Wood.

-An article in the Guardian in August 2016 drew attention for their readers on how in the current 'migration crisis' from across the loading bays of Libya and Egypt, young Nigerians women were noted in number with around 3,600 Nigerian women arriving by boat into Italy in the first six months of 2016, almost double the number who were registered in the same time period in 2015, according to the International Office of Migration (OM)4 Many of these young women are indebted to their traffickers to the tune of £40,000 for their journey and numbers have been climbing steadily from, about 1,500 Nigerian women arrived by sea In 2014, 5,633 in 2015 and these figures climbing just below 10,000 in 2016.
-Although many of those who are trafficked into the UK arrive directly through long haul and short haul airports, the pressure of movement through illicit routes being regularised through accessing Italy by boat, will have undoubtedly added pressure across Europe.
-As can be seen from graphs assembled from data compiled by the National Crime Agency, Nigerian
+An article in the Guardian in August 20164 drew the attention of its readers to how, in the current 'migration crisis' from across the loading bays of Libya and Egypt, young Nigerian women were notable in number; around 3600 arrived by boat into Italy in the first six months of 2016, almost double the number who were registered in the same time period in 2015, according to the International Office of Migration (OM).
+Many of these young women are indebted to their traffickers to the tune of £40,000 for their journey and numbers have been climbing steadily: about 1500 Nigerian women arrived by sea In 2014, 5633 in 2015 and just below 10,000 in 2016.
+Although many of those who are trafficked into the UK arrive directly through longhaul and short-haul airports, the pressure of movement through illicit routes being regularised, such as accessing Italy by boat, will undoubtedly add pressure across Europe.
+As can be seen from Figure 7 and Figure 8 (page 44), assembled from data compiled by the National Crime Agency, Nigerian females and then the amalgamated African countries are the highest referral group for victims of domestic servitude across the nationalities reported and third highest for sexual exploitation in